 In the 1990s, the support for medical marijuana use picked up and several states passed their own laws legalizing it to some degree.
 And in the 2010s, a similar movement for recreational use of marijuana gained traction.
 In 2014, Congress passed a measure that prohibited the federal government from preventing states from enacting their own medical marijuana laws.

 In June of 2019, the House of Representatives passed a bill that would bar the Department of Justice from spending appropriated funds to prevent states and territories from implementing their own cannabis laws, including laws authorizing recreational use and the distribution, possession or cultivation of marijuana.
-This bill had failed to pass both chambers of Congress in 2015, but the normalization of the cannabis industry since that time may lead to its passage and enactment.
+This bill failed to pass both chambers of Congress in 2015, but the normalization of the cannabis industry since that time may lead to its passage and enactment.
 As Michael Collins, Director of National Affairs for the Drug Policy Alliance, stated in a Forbes article, “[t]he end of marijuana prohibition has never been closer.”

-The states of Colorado and Washington became the first to official legalize recreational marijuana in 2012, making national news and being the subject of much discussion, whether from the aspect of ethics or economics.
+The states of Colorado and Washington became the first to officially legalize recreational marijuana in 2012, making national news and being the subject of much discussion, whether from the aspect of ethics or economics.

 As of November 2020, 15 states have legalized recreational marijuana and 33 (including the previous 11) have legalized medical use.

 Recreational use has been legalized in Alaska, Arizona, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Montana, Nevada, New Jersey, Oregon, South Dakota, Vermont and Washington state, as well as the District of Columbia.
 It currently remains illegal under federal law.

 All this is to say that entrepreneurs looking to enter the cannabis market first have to determine if their state will allow the business to operate legally.
 Even if the answer is “yes,” the fact that federal law still prohibits it may be a significant deterrent, even though most experts would suggest the risk of federal interference is low, as long as the operations (sales, distribution, etc.) do not cross state lines.